avenger11/HomeOS-doc/pages/Setup/Download.md

 # Required Custom integration

-This is the list of integration required for this dashboard.
+This is the list of integration required for this dashboard to work.

 * [Kiosk Mode](https://github.com/NemesisRE/kiosk-mode)
 * [Button Card](https://github.com/custom-cards/button-card)